aspk/reddit_analyzer/README.md

 # reddit_analyzer
-Analysis of reddit for ads

-Project:
-Analytics for advertisements on Reddit comment and post dataset.
+Real time Analytics of reddit.com historical data for ads.

 Motivation and BusinessValue:
 -----------------------------